ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 |-----|------|-----|-----|
 |Non-epic workloads|Tier 1 or Tier 3|Shared uncapped, \n shared capped, or \n dedicated| S922 or E980|
 |Epic workloads|Always Tier 1|Always dedicated| E980 or E1080 |
-{: caption="Table 2.
-VM configuration difference that supports non-Epic and Epic workloads" caption-side="bottom"}
+{: caption="VM configuration difference that supports non-Epic and Epic workloads" caption-side="bottom"}

 The epic VMs are not pinned by default that you can use internally for non-production usage.
 You must consider pinning the production epic VMs to avoid performance issues.
 {: note}